 Please make sure that you request your prescription refills at least 3-4 days before running out.
 These requests should be directed to your pharmacy, they will in turn fax our office a request on your behalf.
 When this protocol is followed it reduces the number of phone calls between our office and the pharmacy which will expedite your prescription being filled in a timely fashion.

 For prescription refills on narcotics, please be advised that these should be called into the office at least 3-4 days in advance.
 With our physicians out in the field, these sometimes may not be signed that same day.
-Once the physician has signed the form, it then must be mailed to your pharmacy or you may pick it up at our office.
+Once the physician has signed the form, you or an authorized party must pick it up at our office.
 If this type of prescription is called in to us on a Friday afternoon it may be Tuesday of the following week before the physician gets a chance to sign it, so please call them in early.

 For prescriptions requiring a prior authorization, be advised that these authorizations can take overall 7-10 days to process.
 Many of the insurance companies insist on a minimum of three working days to complete their part of the process.
 Very often, by the time the physician receives the paperwork back it has been at least a week before the office can fax it back to your pharmacy.
 If your insurance company denies the prior authorization request, it can take a couple of weeks to come to a resolution on the medication request.